bahrus/custom-enhancements/README.md

 In the case of an async attach definition, the property value object would sit there, ready to be absorbed into the enhancement during the asynchronous attachedCallback handshake, which could happen right away if already loaded, or whenever the customEnhancements.whenDefined is resolved for this enhancement.

-Perhaps the proxy could also support void returning method calls as well (maintaining a history of calls made prior to the upgrade in the case of asynchronous loading).
-If so, the name "setPropsFor" should be changed.

-The attaching in the background convenience would only be possible if the developer has already registered in an applicable registry.
+The attaching in the background convenience would only be possible if the developer has already registered enhKey = "steelInhancer" in an applicable registry.

 Due to this property, setPropsFor, being a proxy, the convenience of this approach likely comes at a cost.
 Proxies do impose a bit of a performance penalty, so a framework or library that uses this feature would be well-advised to add a little bit of nuance to the code, to set properties directly to the enhancement once it is known that the enhancement has attached.
 For example, use this property the first time setting a property value, and then more directly for subsequent times.
 Or, alternatively, implement the identical logic described above within the library code, thus avoiding the use of this special property altogether.

 ## Symbolic Prop Shortcuts and support for dependency injection

-We can skip the step of either passing in enhancementInfo, and of referencing the optional enhKey which may not be totally stable when mixing together multiple third party libraries.
+We can skip the step of either passing in enhancementInfo, as well as referencing the optional enhKey which may not be totally stable when mixing together multiple third party libraries.
 If instead, we want to "jump to the chase" and set (presumably) stable properties of the instance, we can do so as follows:

 ```JavaScript
 export const isHappy = Symbol.for('TFWsx0YH5E6eSfhE7zfLxA');